johns-vanilla-php/ven-sec/master-prompt.md

 📌 This Master Prompt should be used as a reference for all generated website sections.

-    Save this document in Google Docs, Notion, or a GitHub README.md file.
+    Save this document in a GitHub README.md file.
     When working on new features, copy & paste the Individual Prompt Template into a new chat.
     This ensures that every module stays aligned with the overall project.

 Final Steps:

-    Copy this formatted content into your Google Doc.
+    Copy this formatted content into your GitHub README.md.
     Save it as your official Master Prompt reference.
     Use it every time you generate an Individual Prompt for new sections of the website.